 I personally use the Sony A7C, a compact version of the A7X series.
 I really like Sony webcams because they have really good battery life and can record even while charging.
 They also have really good hardware and software compatibility.

-Then, open your preferred streaming or recording software like OBS Studio to select the Elgato Cam Link as your input source and adjust the settings.
+Then, open your preferred streaming or recording software like eCamm (I use it on my Mac), OBS Studio to select the Elgato Cam Link as your input source and adjust the settings.
 It supports up to 4K resolution at 30 frames per second (FPS) and 1080p resolution at 60 FPS.

 You can also use smartphones and laptop cameras

-Despite starting with a DSLR, I still recorded some early courses with my smartphone and laptop cams.
-Most of it was just to see how it does in case the need to use them arises, but I can confirm they didn’t fare badly and might even be more convenient.
+Despite starting with a DSLR, I still recorded some early courses with my smartphone, but I can confirm they didn’t fare badly (with good lighting conditions) and might even be more convenient.

-My laptop has a 1080p webcam, and I know many options come with the same quality, which is enough for any kind of online course creation you want to be involved in.
-It is pretty straightforward since you don’t need to mount them or install any software.
+My laptop has a 1080p webcam, and many laptops come with similar quality.
+That’s more than enough for any online course you want to create.
+Plus, it’s straightforward since you don’t need to mount anything or install software.

-Many phone cameras can do the job, albeit with the help of a tripod stand and light.
-Like DSLRs, smartphones are more suited to full-screen capturing, especially when recording in portrait mode.
-You may also need to buy external microphones for good sound quality.
+Many phone cameras can handle the job with a tripod stand and good lighting.
+Like DSLRs, smartphones work best for full-screen recording, especially in portrait mode.
+You may need an external microphone for better sound quality.

 Audio quality